 However, the market for image hosting services also caters for professionals – ranging from photographers, to artists and media creators – whose livelihoods depend on how good the image hosting providers are, and what features they bring to the table.

-Most web hosting companies – including our editor's choice, InMotion Hosting – bundle a nifty app store with their hosting packages.
+Most web hosting companies bundle a nifty app store with their hosting packages.
 Called Softaculous, it comes with a number of free applications and one of them is Piwigo, a popular self-hosted photo gallery solution that allows you to implement your own image hosting website.
 It offers a comprehensive feature set: albums, tags, privacy, themes and plugins, statistics and management tools, and much more.

-That goes well with InMotion's Power package which allows you to build up to six websites, with unlimited disk space and bandwidth to cater for your growth ambitions.
-InMotion also offers a unique $99 (£78) quick starter package that allows you to get a WordPress-based website ready in less than 48 hours.
+That fits very nicely with InMotion Hosting's Power package which allows you to build up to six websites, with unlimited disk space and bandwidth to cater for future growth.
+InMotion also offers a unique $99 'QuickStarter' package that allows you to get a WordPress-based website up and running in less than 48 hours, with the company designing the site for you based on your responses to a questionnaire.

 If you are technically knowledgeable, you can also have a look at other self-hosting photo gallery options such as Chevereto (as used by ImgBB), Koken, Lychee or Media Goblin.